 I learned that my friend went away for the entire weekend of Mother’s Day by herself and cut off all contact with pretty much everything for that entire long weekend.
 The reason my friend does this is that her daughter died years before.
 Exposure to people celebrating being moms is very upsetting to her.
 She shields herself and protects herself from this pain but putting some distance between her and the world.

 Hers is a tragic story.
-It’s a story that I knew and had known.
-I had just never thought about how it would impact her on this holiday.
+It’s a story that I knew.
+I had just never thought about how it would impact her on Mother’s Day.

 This kind of story is not altogether uncommon.
 It’s also worth noting that not all women who have experienced tragedy in this way react this way to this holiday.
 Each of us is different.

 This is why it’s important that we talk about it.
 For this woman who is my friend she is the first person who I learned really struggled with Mother’s Day.
-She’s not the only person.
 This is not uncommon.